Districts of Redditch: Feckenham

-Feckenham is in practical terms a separate village, but is governed by Redditch Borough Council and counts administratively as a district.
+Feckenham is, in practical terms, a separate village, but is governed by Redditch Borough Council and counts administratively as a district.

 Feckenham village arose because it straddled the ancient saltway track between Alcester and Droitwich (later a Roman road, now the modern B4090 road), and the early stretches of the Bow Brook.

 Feckenham Forest once covered a substantial area of Worcestershire.
 It was used as a Norman royal hunting forest, and there was a royal hunting lodge near the village.

 Greenlands

-Greenlands is situated in between Woodrow & Lodge Park.
-Its mainly known for its 3 large football fields and having a walkway through to Tesco Extra and Oakenshaw which is a popular place for dog walks.
-It's also home to the South Redditch social club and The Mayfly Public House which has been there since 1958.
-The rest of Greenlands consist of 1950, 60s and 70s built housing estates.
-Also situated is; an off license, Chinese take away and a basketball court with mini Skatepark.
+Greenlands is situated inbetween Woodrow & Lodge Park, branching off Greenlands Drive and Studley Road.
+Greenlands consists of 1950s, 1960s and 1970s built housing estates.

+It is also home to the South Redditch Sports & Social Club and The Greenlands pub (formerly the Mayfly Public House), which has been there since 1958.
+There are also some shops off Dowler's Hill Crescent, near to the St John the Evangelist Church, including an off-licence and a Chinese takeaway.

 Headless Cross

 Like Crabbs Cross, Headless Cross was once a village in its own right, it is thought to be named after Headless Cross farm, which was situated roughly where Vaynor Drive is today.
-Headless Cross may be derived from Smeethehedley, itself an indication of a role in Feckenham Forest.
+Headless Cross may be derived from Smeethehedley, meaning "heath-clearing", itself an indication of a role in Feckenham Forest.

-Keeping with the Redditch tradition of needle manufacture, Headless Cross once accommodated 3 needle works: the Needle Factory, located where Stonehouse Close is today; Phoenix Works on Birchfield Road and Mount Pleasant Mill on Evesham Road.
+Keeping with the Redditch tradition of needle manufacture, Headless Cross once accommodated 3 needle works: the Needle Factory, located where Stonehouse Close is today; Phoenix Works on Birchfield Road, and Mount Pleasant Mill on Evesham Road.
 A large brickworks was situated on Marlpit Lane, as well as a smaller one along Birchfield Road.

 There are 2 schools in Headless Cross: The Vaynor First School and Walkwood CE Middle School, both located on Feckenham Road.

 Due to its slight altitude advantage, both of Redditch's water towers were built in Headless Cross.
 The old one still stands having been converted into a private residence.
 The distinctive shape of the new water tower has become something of a local icon and can be seen dominating the skyline from as far as the Hollybush Inn on Gorcott Hill, approximately 6 km to the east in Warwickshire.

 The village also inspired the 1989 Black Sabbath song 'Headless Cross' which features on the album of the same name.

 Headless Cross is also the site of an Iron Age hill fort.

 Hunt End

 Ipsley

 Ipsley is home to the corporate headquarters of engineering firm GKN and the former headquarters of Solicitors Regulation Authority, which has since been transformed into apartments.
-Ipsley is one of the few estates in the town to not have any Council owned housing.
+It is also home to St Peter's Church on Ipsley Church Lane.
 In common with Winyates Green, all homes in the Ipsley estate are privately owned.

+Ipsley appeared in the Domesday Book as Epeslei, recording 23 households.
+Its name is thought to come from 'Ippe's leah', meaning "Ippe's meadow".
+It was formerly in Fernecumbe Hundred and Barlichway Hundred.